vanganoor/CardShuffler/README.md

 4) You should be able to see the output of first random 7 cards generated after the shuffle.

 # Code explanation:
+I made an assumption of showing the first seven cards after the card shuffling is done.

 In script.js, the symbols and values variables contain the elements of a card.

 The first nested for loop is used to create a pack of cards.